-Coming up: My HONEST review of Folexin – more on the ones that aren’t honest in a sec!)
-Plus, its ingredients, side effects, how to use it…and how to determine if Folexin is right for you.
+Coming up: My HONEST review of Folexin – more on the ones that aren’t honest in a sec!
+Plus, its ingredients, side effects, how to use it…and how to check if Folexin is right for you.
+Happy reading!

-Because I keep coming across certain “hair loss websites” with Folexin reviews, among other things.
+Because I keep coming across certain “hair loss websites” with Folexin reviews.
 One in particular uses all her other reviews to badmouth other (very decent) products – just to push the hard sale for Folexin supplements.

 One of these is JuveTress.
 Which doesn’t deserve the harsh feedback.

-When I Googled the supposed author of these posts (who, FYI, says throughout her posts that she’s had alopecia and knows what it’s like), she doesn’t seem to exist.
+When I Googled the author of these posts (who keeps saying that she’s had alopecia and knows what it’s like), she doesn’t seem to exist.
 I’m fairly sure it’s a made-up person!
 I know this happens with some affiliate sites but it pisses me off.
 To pretend you’ve experienced the pain of alopecia in order to make a quick buck is NOT COOL!